 Post-traumatic stress disorder (PTSD), sometimes known as shell shock or combat stress, occurs after you experience severe trauma or a life-threatening event.
 It's normal for your mind and body to be in shock after such an event, but this normal response becomes PTSD when your nervous system gets “stuck.”

 Your nervous system has two automatic or reflexive ways of responding to stressful events:

 Mobilization, or fight-or-flight, occurs when you need to defend yourself or survive the danger of a combat situation.
-Your heart pounds faster, your blood pressure rises, and your muscles tighten, increasing your strength and reaction speed.
+Your heart pounds faster, your blood pressure rises, and your muscles tighten, increasing your strength, focus, and reaction speed.
 Once the danger has passed, your nervous system calms your body, lowering your heart rate and blood pressure, and winding back down to its normal balance.

 Immobilization occurs when you've experienced too much stress in a situation and even though the danger has passed, you find yourself “stuck.”
 Your nervous system is unable to return to its normal state of balance and you're unable to move on from the event.
 This is PTSD.

 Recovering from PTSD involves transitioning out of the mental and emotional war zone you're still living in and helping your nervous system become “unstuck.”

 While you can develop symptoms of PTSD in the hours or days following a traumatic event, sometimes symptoms don't surface for months or even years after you return from deployment.
 While PTSD develops differently in each veteran, there are four symptom clusters: